csc7/PP1_CI_TGC/README.md

 # **TGC - The Green Company**

 This website is about a fictitious company.
-Excpet for the contect referenced in this README file, all content is invented by me, anything matching reality is jsut a coincidence.
+Except for the content referenced in this README file, all content is invented by me, anything matching reality is just a coincidence.

 This repository belongs to my first milestone project in the Full-stack Development course at Code Institute, covering HTML and CSS along with Git version control and other design tools.

-The live link for this projects is [this one](https://csc7.github.io/PP1_CI_TGC/).
+The live link for this project is [this one](https://csc7.github.io/PP1_CI_TGC/) (https://csc7.github.io/PP1_CI_TGC/).
 <br><br>

 ![Image of Project home page using Am I Responsive Website](docs/am-i-responsive.PNG)